Samples

 Introduction

-Civilian includes a set of sample applications which demonstrate the framework features.
+Civilian includes sample applications which demonstrate the framework features.

 To run the samples you may either download